golnazraja/aihub_simulators_workshop/README.md

 Now we can run the codes together during the workshop.
 Note: During the session you have to connect to our local server through WiFi to be in the network of our CARLA server.

-Codes during the workshop:
+Running codes during the workshop:

-Introduction to CARLA:
 ```bash
 python intro.py
 ```